Annapurna Circuit Trek Attraction

 The classical route of the Annapurna Circuit Trek is from the Besisahar sector.
 However, some people also prefer to cross the Thorong La Pass from the Muktinath region.
 The biggest hurdle or challenge in anticlockwise Trekking is altitude sickness.
 Trekkers get enough time for acclimatization while trekking from Lamjung.

 From the Muktinath trailhead, trekkers might not get enough time to adjust to the altitude.
-Trekkers start the journey from Pokhara either by flight or by road.
+Trekkers begin their journey from Pokhara, either by flight or by road.
 They reach the Muktinath area.
 The change in altitude is substantial.
-Pokhara’s altitude is 900 m, and Muktinath’s is about 3800 m from sea level.
+Pokhara’s altitude is 900 m, while Muktinath’s is approximately 3,800 m above sea level.

-Don’t forget to grasp as much memory as possible.
-On the other side of the pass is the sacred place for Hindus, the Muktinath Temple.
+Don’t forget to maximize your memory.
+On the other side of the pass lies the sacred Hindu site, the Muktinath Temple.

 Combined Annapurna Circuit with Nar Phu Trek

 The Annapurna Circuit Trek route can be extended further by adding various destinations.
 Trekkers can choose to explore hidden villages like Nar and Phu.
-However, you will have to get permits for particular restricted areas.
+However, you will need to obtain permits for specific restricted areas.

 Tilicho Lake is another iconic destination.
 You can trek to the lake from Manang and rejoin the circuit trek route at Yak Kharka.
-Relish the chance to be at the shores of the world’s highest-situated lake.
-You can choose to avoid crossing Thorong La Pass as well.
+Savor the opportunity to stand on the shores of the world’s highest-situated lake.
+You can also choose to avoid crossing Thorong La Pass.
 Instead of the pass, cross the Meso Kanta La Pass.
 Trekkers reach the Jomsom.

-You can head to Upper Mustang as well.
-Like Nar Phu Trekking, the Upper Mustang trip requires a special permit.
-The Upper Mustang Trekking starts from either Muktinath or Kagbeni.
+You can also head to Upper Mustang.
+Like the Nar Phu Trekking trip, the Upper Mustang trip requires a special permit.
+The Upper Mustang Trek starts from either Muktinath or Kagbeni.
 Contact Boundless Adventure now to explore the Upper Mustang.
 You must complete some formalities before heading to the forbidden kingdom of Nepal.

 Please note: Soprohibited has prohibited destinations with single permits in Nepal.